 After 5 million years of total isolation from the world, what do you think you’d find inside a totally sealed off cave?
 Dinosaurs?
 Prehistoric bugs?
 Evidence of alien life?
 No one knew until Dr. Christian Lascu finally opened up Movile cave in Romania.
 Before that point, the cave had gone completely untouched for somewhere around 5 million years…except by the few creatures who adapted to be able to survive there.

 Being closed off from the world for so long caused fresh air to become completely nonexistent in the cave, rendering the air inside toxic and oppressively humid.
 However, these conditions not only allowed for incredible life to be formed, but to thrive.
 Some creatures are just so adaptable and so different from humans that they can survive in areas where we’d never dream of living!

 Living in complete darkness, almost every creature living in Movile cave has no vision whatsoever and lacks any kind of color pigments.
 Without the ability to see, the organisms developed extremely long antennae, limbs, and other bodily features to easily feel their way around the inside of the cave.

 The location also is home to a unique ecosystem that utilizes the toxic gases in the cave.
 We may not be able to breathe these gases in order to successfully live in such an ecosystem, but certain types of organisms actually thrive on them.
 In order for the many types of bacteria to eat, they have to use a process called chemosynthesis.

 Worms, shrimp, and other small creatures use the bacteria for food, while the scorpions, spiders, and other invertebrates feed on the smaller animals.
 This creates a perfect circle of life that allows everything inside the cave to continue living and be totally self-sufficient.

-After 30 years of being open to scientists, Movile cave has potential to provide a lot of new information about the evolutionary process, but there is still a lot to be researched from this area of the world.
+After 30 years of being open to scientists, Movile cave has the potential to provide a lot of new information about the evolutionary process, but there is still a lot to be researched from this area of the world.